internet safety week

 Kia suffers ransomware attack

-Kia Motors America, the North American division of the South Korean vehicle manufacturer, Kia Motors, suffered a ransomware attack organized by the DoppelPaymer group last week.
+Kia Motors America, the American division of the South Korean vehicle automaker Kia Motors, suffered a ransomware attack organized by the DoppelPaymer group last week.

 By Guilherme Petry in The Hack

-Cybercriminal announces sale of data from 8 million Brazilians for R$1,700
+Cybercriminal announces data sale of 8 million Brazilians for R $ 1.7 thousand

-A database with data on 8 million Brazilians, including telephone numbers, addresses and other content extracted from Facebook profiles, was announced on a forum visited by hackers for US$320 (approximately R$1,700).
+A bank with data from 8 million Brazilians, entitled to phone, address and other content extracted from Facebook profiles, was announced in a hacker visited forum at $ 320 (approximately $ 1,700).

 Phishing attacks on hosting providers

-How and why cybercriminals attack accounts on hosting provider websites.
+How and why cybercriminals attack accounts on hosting providers sites.

 By Roman Dedenok in Kaspersky Daily

-Serious flaw in Telegram allowed secret messages, photos and videos to be leaked
+Severe failure on Telegram allowed leakage of secret messages, photos and videos

-Cybersecurity researchers have released details of a patched flaw in messaging app Telegram that may have exposed users' secret messages, photos and videos to remote malicious actors.
+Cybersecurity researchers released details of a failed fault in the Telegram messaging app that may have exposed secret messages, photos and videos of users to remote malicious agents.

 By Ravie Lakshmanan in The Hacker News